 Never been fishing?
 That’s all about to change!
 Absolute Ocean Charters will collect you from your accommodation and bring you out to their dedicated fishing vessel.

-The crew loves fishing and are insanely good at helping newbies love it too.
+The crew loves fishing and is insanely good at helping newbies love it too.
 Our charter was a mix of seasoned fishermen and first-timers, and I think everyone had an equally amazing time.

 The day started out a bit slow, and we found that we were competing with sharks, who would chase any catch to the surface.
 One fisherman reeled up only the fish head.
 By the end of the day, though, every group left with a mackerel.
 We also had two Spanish Flags, and a Black Snapper… plenty of food for the remainder of our time in Broome.